zhuli19901106/coursera-learning/README.md

 This is a repo for storing my labworks on Coursera, all secured with passwords.

-**Coursera has an honor code, requesting that you should never make any content of your homework publicly available.
-So I've locked them up in archives.**
+<b>Coursera has an honor code, requesting that you should never make any content of your homework publicly available.
+So I've locked them up in archives.</b>

 It's just for backup, not sharing.